- Cancer Information

-- Talk to your loan provider
+- Talking to your loan provider

-- Apply for a hardship variation
+- Applying for a hardship variation

-- Get advice before refinancing
+- Getting advice before refinancing

-- Ask about credit card repayment protection
+- Asking about credit card repayment protection

-- Is the debt secured or unsecured?
+- Checking if the debt is secured or unsecured

 - What to do if a creditor takes you to court